StefanMPopp/StefanMPopp.github.io/_projects/1_project.md

 related_publications: true
 ---

-These are the first 3 chapters of my PhD thesis
+These are the first 3 chapters of my PhD thesis.

 <h3>methods</h3>
 I let 5 whole colonies of ants search freely in a custom-built large arena which I recorded with 4 cameras to track the ants' movements.
 Since I was interested in their search behavior for novel targets, I never added any resources in the arena.